Information Design, Professional Communication, Technical Communication, technical writing

 Applicants must fulfill both the requirements of Graduate Education and those of the College of Letters and Sciences.

-ASU offers this program in a fully online format with no face-to-face sessions required.
-The program is offered in six enrollment sessions throughout the year, and students learn in accelerated, 7.5-week classes.
+ASU offers this program in an online format with multiple enrollment sessions throughout the year and accelerated 7.5 week classes.
+View the program description and request more information here.
 View the program description and request more information here.